TremeschinArchive/ModularMusicVisualizer/README.md

 **Expect MMV to be forever Free (price and freedom).**

-Please be patient if you want features to be implemented, I work on MMV code in my spare time, college been quite exhausting lately.
+Please be patient if you want features to be implemented, I work on MMV code in my spare time, college been quite exhaustive and time consuming lately.

 <hr>

 # Running